US grants patent to Disney for virtual world simulator

-At Disneyland, one of their old nightly fireworks featured projection mapping technology.
+At Disneyland, one of their old nighttime fireworks displays featured projection mapping technology.
 As the fireworks went off above, Disney projected moving images across the surface of Sleeping Beauty’s castle, buildings along Main Street, USA, and even it’s a small world.

 Disney changed and technologically adapted its parks during the pandemic by adding mobile controls and a new improved agenda using artificial intelligence called Disney Genie.
 The Disney Genie + has a augmented reality component also.

-While the MagicBand isn’t new, especially to Walt Disney World, the wearable technology that allows visitors to sync their theme park tickets, their room key, and more, arrives at disneyland.
+While the MagicBand isn’t new, especially to Walt Disney World, wearable technology that lets visitors sync their theme park tickets, their room key, and more is coming to Disneyland.